Avoid the Crowds in Zion National Park With These 11 Helpful Tips

 4. Visit in Late Fall or Winter

 The downside is that you might have to contend with winter weather.
+At 4000 feet above sea level, it can snow and get icy in the park.
 Always check the weather and road conditions before you go and have a back-up plan.

 Due to Zion’s close proximity to some big cites, it’s a great weekend destination.
 It’s only logical that that Fridays, Saturdays and Sunday will be busier than other days.
 Especially during peak travel seasons of spring and summer.

-To help avoid crowds in Zion National Park visit mid-week.
+To avoid crowds in Zion National Park, visit mid-week.
 You’re more likely to find convenient parking spaces and encounter less people on the hiking trails.
+You can check the park’s website in advance to confirm any specific mid-week restrictions or guidelines since policies and weather can change things.

 6. Get There Early